-You see plenty of dirt and bugs outside in Shreveport, Louisiana, but you might not realize how many of those pollutants are coming into your home.
-It’s important to know what your air filter is trapping and whether it’s working well enough to meet your needs.
+You see plenty of dirt and bugs in and around Shreveport, but you might not realize how much of that gets into your home.
+This is where your air filter comes in.
+Air filters are designed to trap these air pollutants and keep your air clean.

 Understanding Indoor Air Quality

 Inside your home, there are many things that can negatively affect your indoor air quality.
-With homes being sealed to conserve energy, people are breathing more recycled air.
+As more homes are sealed to conserve energy, people are breathing more recycled air.
 That’s good for your energy bills but it can compromise your health.
-Poor IAQ can increase asthma attacks, encourage allergies, and cause headaches, flu-like symptoms, and respiratory concerns.

 The most basic air filters are able to trap a lot of contaminants and are designed to prevent pollutants like pollen, bugs, dust, and bacteria from cycling through your home.